A comprehensive study of nonlinear perturbations in the dynamics of planar crack fronts: Introduction

 Consider an infinite body containing a semi-infinite planar crack that is driven by remote loading~(Fig.~\ref{appendixC_problem_definition}).
 The leading edge of the propagating crack front experiences perturbations in space and time around a steady motion at a constant velocity $V$.
 The coordinate system is defined as follows: $x$ is the crack propagation direction, the $y$ axis is perpendicular to the fracture $xz$ plane, and $t$ signifies time.
 The instantaneous crack front position is $h(z,t) = Vt + f(z,t)$, where $f$ is the crack front perturbation.
-The task at hand is to obtain an expression for the local energy-release-rate $G(z,t)$ along the front.
-Two different methods are used: matched asymptotic expansions, in the case of scalar elasticity, and a self-consistent expansion in the case of Mode~I fracture.
-Both methods can be generalized to higher-order perturbations.
+Stresses vanish on the crack faces behind the crack front and diverge asymptotically as $(x-h(z,t))^{-1/2}$ ahead of the crack front where displacements are zero.
+To obtain expressions for the local energy-release-rate $G(z,t)$ at the front, we study two models: (i) scalar linear elasticity, which is analogous to antiplane shear, where a single wave equation determines a scalar displacement field.
+In this framework, the near-front fields are obtained by matching two asymptotic expansions as in~\cite{norrisMultiplescalesApproachCrackfront2007}. (ii) Tensile Mode~I fracture which is governed by the longitudinal and shear wave equations.
+There, we utilize a self-consistent expansion as in~\cite{RamanathanThesis}.
+These methods are readily generalized to higher-order perturbations.

-In the following, we outline the main results by providing the explicit expressions of the 2\textsuperscript{nd}-order perturbations of the energy-release-rate.
-Afterward, we detail, for the interested reader, the calculations of both scalar and tensile crack problems.
+In section~\ref{section:summary}, the explicit 2\textsuperscript{nd}-order formulae for the local energy-release-rates are summarized.
+We show that they reduce to known expressions for quasi-static fronts and 2D fracture.
+The detailed derivations are laid out for interested readers in \ref{scalarSection} for the scalar elastic model, and in \ref{vectorCracks} for Mode I fracture.
+In section~\ref{section:traveling_wave}, the linear and 2\textsuperscript{nd}-order expressions are applied to the case of a traveling wave perturbation and the two models are compared.
+We end with a discussion of the results and their implication to predicting crack front dynamics.